 “This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

-How do you make lemon zest shortbread cookies?
+How to make lemon shortbread cookies

 Now, the “hard” part.
 Lay a piece of cling wrap down on your counter.
 Put half of the cookie dough onto the cling wrap and shape into a log that’s about 2 ½” in diameter.
 Use your hands to get it into as tight of a log as you can, and then roll up tightly in the plastic wrap.
 Repeat with the second half of the dough.